Overweight NY Drivers Encouraged to Use Seatbelt Extenders to Safely Buckle Up

 If you are overweight and you cannot safely clasp your seatbelt, take the time to visit a local dealership to find a seatbelt extender to help keep you safe.
 Ifisher.com offers information for finding the appropriate seatbelt extender by vehicle type.
 Seatbelt extenders are available from the parts departments of car dealerships.
 Extenders are available for most Ford, GM, Chrysler, and Toyota, but not Honda, vehicles.

-Our Binghamton car accident attorneys urge all occupants of vehicles to wear their seat belts at all times.
+Our Binghamton car accident attorney urge all occupants of vehicles to wear their seat belts at all times.
 We also ask the drivers to make sure their passengers are buckled up before driving.

 Contact a Personal Injury Attorney Today